Sanford Sylvan: Biography

 Sanford Mead Sylvan was born in New York City on December 19, 1953, and grew up in Syosset, New York.
 Starting at age 13 he participated in the Juilliard School's pre-college program and beginning in 1974 he spent four summers at the Tanglewood Music Center, where he studied with Phyllis Curtin, which he later cited as transforming his career: "I am the singer that I am today because of Phyllis Curtin."
 He worked as an usher at the Metropolitan Opera while completing his undergraduate degree at the Manhattan School of Music.
 He made his Glyndebourne Festival debut in 1994 as Leporello in Don Giovanni by Mozart.

 He performed with many leading conductors, opera companies and orchestras including Houston Grand Opera, San Francisco Opera, New York City Opera, the New York Philharmonic, Boston Symphony, Cleveland Orchestra, Los Angeles Philharmonic, San Francisco Symphony, London Symphony Orchestra, Royal Concertgebouworkest, Melbourne Symphony and the NHK Symphony.
 He performed during his career at the Edinburgh, Marlboro, Tanglewood, Vienna, Holland, Oregon Bach and Carmel Bach festivals.
-He created the roles of Chou En-Lai in Nixon in China and the title role in The Death of Klinghoffer by John Adams.
+He created the roles of Chou En-lai (Zhou Enlai) in Nixon in China and the title role in The Death of Klinghoffer by John Adams.

 By 1997 he had established such a reputation as a recitalist with pianist David Breitman that the New York Times, when calendaring their recital five months hence, wrote: "No program had been announced at press time.
 With this fine and sensitive baritone and his equally deft pianist, it doesn't matter."